iGovDirect/Security-Review/README.md

 2. Store the votes in a file (JSON)
 3. Generate a SHA 3 hash of the file
 4. Inject the hash into bitcoin blockchain
-5. Host the file or records for anybody to audit and compare the hash against
+5. Store multple copies of the voting files around independent organisations and iGov.Direct storage locations for anybody to audit and compare the hash against

 ### Known Security Threats